raduanmeira/raduanmeira.github.io/_pages/about.md

   - /about.html
 ---

-Hi!

-I am a third-year political science Ph.D. student at Washington University in St. Louis, focusing on comparative politics and quantitative methods.
+I am a Ph.D. candidate at Washington University in St. Louis, focusing on comparative politics and quantitative methods.

-The emphasis of my substantive research is on the interaction between political institutions and political behavior.
-More precisely, I am interested in how institutions condition elites' actions, especially the action of radical and anti-establishment politicians.
-I have a regional focus on Latin America.
-Methodologically, I am interested in survey experiments and causal inference.
+My research investigates recent changes in the public's political behavior across Latin America.
+The emphasis of my substantive research is on the conservative turn and the rise of the populist radical right in Latin America.
+However, I also do research on the political impact of the Venezuelan diaspora across the region.
+I use quantitative methods to address these research questions.
+My work contributes to our understanding of populism and the rise of political right in developing countries, enlarging our understanding of these phenomena.

-Besides academia, I like to cook, watch soccer, and enjoy a cold beer with friends.
+Besides academia, I like to cook, watch soccer, and enjoy a cold beer while solving all the problems of the world at a bar table with some friends.

 I am proudly Brazilian and a Flamengo supporter.
 You can get in touch with me at [raduaneugenio@wustl.edu](mailto:raduaneugenio@wustl.edu).